skienzmatishun/rippreport/content/p/conflict-on-interest/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Following up on our Catalyst Colors investigation, Fairhope City Council appointed a municipal judge who double-dips as the town's biggest property developer.
+  Leaked records and meeting minutes reveal how councilmen rigged zoning rules and pushed through multi-million dollar deals for their insider ally.
+The Ripp Report exposes how deep this conflict of interest really goes.
 ---
 The question is: How can a city council approve the largest development in Fairhope when the Municipal Judge is the developer, that the same council appointed Judge?
 “Who on the council has a vested personal interest in this project”.